 Video: Learn more about playing football at Central

 Pella, IA 50219

-Jeff Bollard is in his 27th season as an assistant football coach at Central College.
+Jeff Bollard is in his 28th season as an assistant football coach at Central, working with the receivers.

-A native of Pocahontas and a 1989 Central graduate, Bollard is an independent computer consultant and programmer.
-He is also a commercial pilot flight instructor.
-Bollard and his wife Betty have two children.
+A native of Pocahontas and a 1989 Central graduate, Bollard is an IT manaager at Precision Pulley and Idler (PPI) in Pella.
+He is also a pilot with commercial and instructor ratings.
+Bollard and his wife Betty have a son and a daughter.

 Phone: (641) 628-5226

 Carl Coleman, recruiting coordinator, cornerbacks